What You Need to Know Before Your Pet's Upcoming Surgery

 We firmly believe that we need to protect our patients from being in pain.
 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.

-We have many levels of pain prevenatives.
-It has been determined in both humans and animals that we need to have pain medication on board prior to performing any proceedure that will stimulate the pain receptors.
+We have many levels of pain preventatives.
+It has been determined in both humans and animals that we need to have pain medication on board prior to performing any procedure that will stimulate the pain receptors.
 Once the pain receptors are stimulated by pain - it is difficult to get enough drugs into the body to stop the pain.
-If given prior to surgery, it will prevent the mpain receptors from becoming over stimulated.
+If given prior to surgery, it will prevent the pain receptors from becoming over stimulated.

 Because cats do not tolerate standard pain medications such as aspirin, ibuprofen, or Tylenol, we are limited in what we can give them.
 Recent advances in pain medications have allowed for better pain control in cats than ever before.
 We administer a pain injection 10 minutes prior to surgery.
 During surgery, we may use a local anesthetic to numb an area, IV combinations for a constant drip of the pain medication along with patches that can be applied 24 hours prior to surgery and deliver a constant amount of a narcotic to the cat for the next 4-5 days.

 We use narcotic patches &/or lidocaine patches for surgeries in dogs as well.
 The cost will depend on the size of the dog.
 Injectable pain medications may also be used after surgery on both dogs and cats.
 Providing whatever pain relief is appropriate is a humane and caring thing to do for your pet.

 What other decisions do I need to make?